stefanmadalin95/terraform-upskill-program/modules/module-03-terraform-core-concepts/README.md

 ### 3️⃣ Data Sources

-Data sources let you fetch information from other resources or services to use in your Terraform configuration.
+Data sources in Terraform are **read-only lookups** to get information from your cloud environment or external services.
+They **don’t create resources**—they just **fetch existing data** for you to use.

+**Analogy:**
+Think of data sources like **asking AWS for info** about something that’s already there—like the region name, an existing VPC, or your account ID.

 **Example:**